bmrb-io/PyNMRSTAR/README.md

-* Setting bmrb.verbose to True will print some of what is going on to the terminal.
+* Setting bmrb.verbose to True will print some of what is going on to the terminal. s
 * Setting bmrb.raise_parse_warnings to True will raise an exception if the parser encounters something problematic.
 Normally warnings are suppressed.

+* In addition, if you want to ignore some parse warnings but allow the rest, you can specify warnings to ignore by adding the warning to ignore to the "warnings_to_ignore" list.
+Here are descriptions of the parse warnings that can be surpressed:

+  * "tag-only-loop": A loop with no data was found.
+  * "empty-loop": A loop with no tags or values was found.
+  * "tag-not-in-schema": A tag was found in the entry that was not present in the schema.
+  * "invalid-null-value": A tag for which the schema disallows null values had a null value.
+  * "bad-multiline": A tag with an improper multi-line value was found.
+Multiline values should look like this:
+\n;\nThe multi-line\nvalue here.\n;\n
+but the tag looked like this:
+\n; The multi-line\nvalue here.\n;\n

 * Setting skip_empty_loops to True will suppress the printing of empty loops when calling __str__ methods.